 Flowering follows the rains at the start of the rainy season, the timing and frequency of which varies between regions.
 In areas with two rainy season events a year, flowering follows each event and in areas with perpetually wet conditions flowering and fruiting is intermittent to continuous.

 The flowers resemble powder puffs, with long pink-red filaments standing erect.
 They fall to the ground when spent, creating a pink-red carpet beneath the tree.
 There is also a less common white flowering and fruiting variety.

 The fruit are pear-shaped, 5 to 13 cm (2 to 5 in) long, light green becoming red to purple-red or white when ripe, depending on the variety.
 The thin edible skin is easily scraped to reveal spongy white pulp beneath.
 Each fruit contains a single, largish round seed.

-Grows naturally in moderately humid to very humid subtropical and tropical lowland climates, generally frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 1200 to 3700 mm (or more) and a dry season of 5 months or less.
+Grows naturally in moderately humid to very humid subtropical and tropical lowland climates, generally frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 1200 to 4000 mm (or more) and a dry season of 4 months or less.
 Malay Apple trees may fail to thrive in areas where the average low of the coldest month is below 14 °C (57 °F).

 Fruiting age trees that are too heavily shaded can result in bland, poorly flavoured fruit.
 However, young plants need light shading for the first few years after being planted out, to protect them from sun scorching.